Civil and Environmental Engineering

 The Civil Engineering Department has used a mixed mode of assessment for program educational outcomes, which includes a) rubrics and dimensions in direct measurement; b) surveys for alumni, employers, industrial practitioners, and graduating seniors for indirect measurement; and c) individual course assessment by instructor.

-Civil Engineering Student Outcomes
+Civil and Environmental Engineering Student Outcomes

 Student outcomes are the skills that we anticipate our students to have at the time of graduation.
 The student outcomes of the Lamar University BSCE program are: